Neath, West Glamorgan SA10 6HA

 Data Protection and Information Security Policy

-This practice is committed to complying with the Data Protection Act 2018, the General Data Protection Regulation (GDPR), GDC, NHS and other data protection requirements relating to our work.
+This practice is committed to complying with the Data Protection Act 2018, the United Kingdom General Data Protection Regulation (UK GDPR), GDC, NHS and other data protection requirements relating to our work.
 We only keep relevant information about employees for the purposes of employment and about patients to provide them with safe and appropriate health care.
-This policy should be read in conjunction with Data Protection Overview (M 216) and the other related policies and procedures at the end of this policy.
+This policy forms part of an Information Governance document suite and the other related policies and procedures are listed at the end of this policy.
 All data protection and information security policies procedures and risk assessments are reviewed annually in iComply.

 The person responsible for data protection and information security is the Information Governance Lead, John Vaughan.

-Our lawful bases for processing your personal data are listed in our Privacy Notice (M 217T).
+Our lawful bases and conditions for processing personal data are specified in our Privacy Notice (M 217T).

 The practice offers individuals real choice and control.
 Our consent procedures put individuals in charge to build patient trust and engagement.
 Our consent for marketing requires a positive opt-in, we don’t use pre-ticked boxes or any other method of default consent.
 We make it easy for people to withdraw consent, tell them how to and keep contemporaneous evidence of consent.
 Consent to marketing is never a precondition of a service.

 Our DPO is the Information Governance Lead, John Vaughan

 Pseudonymisation means transforming personal data so that it cannot be attributed to an individual unless there is additional information.

 â?ª Pseudonymisation – the data can be tracked back to the original data subject

 â?ª Anonymisation – that data cannot be tracked back to the original data subject